From: Monday, November 20, 2023

 - Christmas Market At Campo Pequeno – Dates to be confirmed – Browse from over 100 different exhibitors selling a wide range of gift items, from vintage clothes and jewellery to collector toys and more.
 All items are of Portuguese origin.

-- Natalis – November 24th – 28th The Feira Internacional de Lisboa convention centre is taken over by Christmas cheer.
+- Natalis – Returns in 2023 The Feira Internacional de Lisboa convention centre is taken over by Christmas cheer.
 The market plays host to areas dedicated to shopping, cooking demonstrations, crafts and gourmet food.

-- Óbidos Vila Natal – 30th November – 2nd January One hour’s drive north of Lisbon, you will find Óbidos, a quaint little village that turns into a Christmas wonderland during December.
+- Óbidos Vila Natal – Late November to Early January – One hour’s drive north of Lisbon, you will find Óbidos, a quaint little village that turns into a Christmas wonderland during December.
 The town is famous for its MEdieval Castle, which provides the perfect backdrop for the market, skating rink and fairground.
 You should also try their delicious Ginja, a festive sour cherry liqueur.

 Where to stay